heutelbeck/sapl-demos/sapl-demo-testing/README.md

 maven test
 ```

-Running the Maven "verify" goal is executing in addition the [sapl-maven-plugin](https://github.com/heutelbeck/sapl-policy-engine/sapl-maven-plugin).
-The plugin generates the configured reports and breaks the maven lifecycle if the configured SAPL coverage criterias are not met.
+Running the Maven "verify" goal is executing, in addition, the [sapl-maven-plugin](https://github.com/heutelbeck/sapl-policy-engine/sapl-maven-plugin).
+The plugin generates the configured reports and breaks the maven lifecycle if the configured SAPL coverage criteria are not met.

 ```
 maven verify